Travel.State.Gov >

 Find information on dual nationality, prevention of international child abduction and customs regulations on our websites.

 Areas outside Freetown lack basic services.
-Travel outside the capital after dark is not allowed for U.S. Embassy officials and should be avoided by all travelers.
+U.S. government employees working in Sierra Leone are prohibited from travelling outside the capital after dark.
 Emergency response to vehicular and other accidents ranges from slow to nonexistent.

 Crime: Crime is widespread in Sierra Leone.
 U.S. citizens have experienced armed mugging, assault, and burglary.
 Petty crime and pick pocketing of wallets, cell phones, and passports are very common, especially on the ferry to and from Lungi International Airport, as well as in bars, restaurants, and nightclubs in the Lumley Beach and Aberdeen areas of Freetown.